LONDON NOIR

 2020-2021

-The people who populate the streets suddenly seem to have an air of mystery, even of distrust, which made me wonder what's the reason for their nocturnal journey when everything around seems to be closed?
-And funny enough, on those evenings out shooting, I realized that I could recognize myself in who I was photographing and somehow felt much more observed.
+The people who populate the streets suddenly seem to have an air of mystery, even of distrust, which made me wonder what the reason for their nocturnal journey is when everything around them seems to be closed.
+Funny enough, on those evenings out shooting, I realized that I could recognize myself in who I was photographing and somehow felt much more observed.
 In a certain way, I was trying to get something from these strangers but maybe that distrust I saw in them, they saw in me.